 Less Than Significant With Mitigation Incorporated.
 VMT is defined as a measurement of miles traveled by vehicles within a specified region and for a specified period of time.
-VMT is a and would not conflict with the TOD Plan policies relative to the circulation system, including transit, roadways, bicycle and pedestrian facilities.

-measure of the use and efficiency of the transportation network and is calculated based on individual vehicle trips generated and their associated trip lengths.
+VMT is a measure of the use and efficiency of the transportation network and is calculated based on individual vehicle trips generated and their associated trip lengths.
 VMT accounts for two-way (round-trip) travel and is often estimated for a typical weekday for the purposes of measuring transportation impacts.